Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

 \subsection{Evaluation Metrics}

-A number of metrics have been utilized to evaluate the performance of weed identification algorithms.
-The definition of these metrics may differ in terms of different types of identification approaches.
+A number of metrics have been utilised to evaluate the desktop performance of weed recognition algorithms.
+The definition of these metrics may differ in terms of different types of recognition approaches. \kun{The focus on desktop-based evaluation metrics instead of real-world field evaluation metrics is seen as a short coming of current methods \citep{salazar2021towards}.
+Nevertheless, the metrics are the current standard for comparison.}

 For binary image classification whereby the classification result of an input sample is labelled either as a positive (P) or a negative (N) case, 4 possible outcomes can be derived: (1) If a positive sample is classified as positive, the prediction is correct and defined as \textbf{true positive} (TP).
 (2) If a negative sample is classified as positive, the prediction is \textbf{false positive} (FP).
 (3) If a negative sample is classified as negative, the prediction is \textbf{true negative} (TN).
 (4) If a positive sample is classified as negative, the prediction is \textbf{false negative} (FN).